rail-berkeley/serl/README.md

 - [ ] improve readme
 - [ ] add paper link
 - [ ] document how to use in a real setting

+## Notes
+- clu needs to be installed for a parameter overview of the model